21 Helpful Books About Dyslexia for Parents and Educators

 Selznick, Richard.
 Dyslexia Screening: essential concepts for schools and parents.
 Bookbaby, 2015.

 If a school wants to get started with some practical interventions for students with dyslexia, then this book is a must.
-It’s a thin volume that outlines exactly how any school can get started with screening and intervening on dyslexia.
+It’s a thin volume that outlines exactly how any school can begin screening and intervening on dyslexia.
 It also outlines what is included in each step of reading assessment, from screening to comprehensive testing.

 18. The Shut-down Learner: Helping Your Academically Discouraged Child